yangelis/example_DA_study/README.md

 - the first generation generates the particles distribution and build a collider with "base" parameters (parameters that are kept constant during the study)
 - the second generation tunes the base collider (in here, this means changing the tunes) and tracks the particles for a given number of turns.

 For now, you might want to keep the jobs running on your local machine to ensure everything runs fine.
-To do so, edit ```master_study/config.yaml``` to have, for both generations:
+To do so, ensure that in the file ```master_study/config.yaml```, there is, for both generations:

 ```yaml
 run_on: 'local_pc'